allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. The Add Shift dialog box will display.
 Insert the required shift information: A. Shift Name \(e.g., UEI shift\).

-B. Optional – Description \(e.g., ANG day shift\).
+2. Optional – Description \(e.g., ANG day shift\).

-C. Optional – Team if you are structured by Teams .
+3. Optional – Team if you are structured by Teams .

-D. Shift Type \(e.g., Days\).
+4. Shift Type \(e.g., Days\).

-E. Shift Information; start date/time, end date/time and debrief duration are required fields \(red asterisk indicates a required field\).
+5. Shift Information; start date/time, end date/time and debrief duration are required fields \(red asterisk indicates a required field\).

 4. Select Save & New or just Save.